Orange-OpenSource/a11y-guidelines/src/en/web/toolbox/methods-and-test-tools/index.md

 Some of the tests can be performed automatically by tools, but the majority of them require manual check.
 These tests can be performed by any actor in the project (designer, developer, tester, contributor...).

 Approach:
-- [Perform automatic tests](./browser-extensions/) with the browser extensions aXe or Wave :
+- There are tools that help you to test the accessibility of your web content: [learn how to perform automatic or semi-automatic tests](./browser-extensions/) (whistleblowing) with aXe or Wave browser extensions, for example.
-    - aXe automatically identifies errors and validates the quality of the code
-    - Wave also identifies accessibility errors and specifies the manual checks to do (consistency of the language code with the language used on the page...)
 - [Measure the contrast level of the colours](./color-contrast-level/) with the Colour Contrast Analyser tool.
 - Check the valid text spacing via a tool to ensure the readability of the text
 - All other tests must be passed through a manual review of the code
     - Example: all relevance criteria (consistency of a textual alternative with the content of an image...)

 ### Functional evaluation
 These tests can easily be performed by any project actor.
 Only screen readers require a learning period.